 Occupational therapy aims to help children achieve maximum independence and meaningful participation in all aspects.
 Occupational therapists work in early intervention with children, parents, caregivers, educators, and other team members to facilitate the child's ability to engage in meaningful occupations.
 These occupations are activities that are meaningful for the child and are based on social or cultural expectations or peer performance.
 For example, a middle-school-aged child with physical limitations may have difficulty completing written work.

-Occupational therapy practitioners provide services that enable people to organize, manage, and perform their daily life occupations and activities.
+Occupational therapy practitioners provide services enabling people to organize, manage, and perform their daily occupations and activities.
 Occupational therapy services support a child's participation in activities of daily living, education, work, play, leisure, and social interactions.
 Occupational Therapy is an important part of overcoming Autism, Attention deficit hyperactivity disorder, Learning difficulty, Developmental delay, Cerebral palsy, Down syndrome, And other neurological disorders.

 Occupational therapists' expertise lies in their knowledge of occupation and how engaging in occupations can be used to affect human performance and the effects of disease and disability.
 When working with clients, occupational therapists direct their effort toward helping clients perform.
 Performance changes are directed to support engagement in meaningful occupations that subsequently affect health, well-being, and life satisfaction.

-The process of providing occupational therapy intervention may involve the therapeutic use of occupation as a "means" or method of changing performance.
+Providing occupational therapy intervention may involve the therapeutic use of occupation as a "means" or method of changing performance.
 The "end" of the occupational therapy intervention process occurs with the client's improved engagement in meaningful occupation.

 Occupational therapists focus on the following occupations: activities of daily living, instrumental activities of daily living, education, leisure, play, social participation, and work.
 The occupational therapy service delivery process includes evaluation, intervention, and outcomes.
 The occupational therapist must understand the client's priorities and problems engaging in occupations and activities during the evaluation.